TNL-Project/TNL/Documentation/UsersGuide/Segments/ug_Segments.md

 ## Introduction

 *Segments* represent data structure for manipulation with several local arrays (denoted also as segments) having different size in general.
-All the local arrays are supposed to be allocated in one continuos global array.
+All the local arrays are supposed to be allocated in one continuous global array.
 The data structure segments offers mapping between indexes of particular local arrays and indexes of the global array.
 Segments do not store any data, segments just represent a layer for efficient access and operations with group of segments of linear containers (i.e. local arrays) with different size in general.
 One can perform parallel operations like *for* or *flexible reduction* on particular segments (local arrays).

 A typical example of *segments* are different formats for sparse matrices.
 Sparse matrix like the following
  \f[